BJB-Team/TechFind-Frontend/README.md

 ### **Application Architecture Diagram**

-As you can see from the Architecture diagram below, this application will have the front-end deployed through Netlify while the back-end will be on Heroku.
+As you can see from the Architecture diagram below, this application will have the front-end deployed through Netlify.
+The views part of the MVC framework is handled by React.
+While the back-end will be on Heroku and will contain the Models and the Controller actions.
 Axios requests will send information between the two platforms creating a full stack application completely hosted on the cloud.

 <img src="Resources/ArchitectureDiagram.png">